za-rudeboy/fluffy-eureka/technical_spec.md

 I want to deploy the hello-world-gh Docker image to Azure Container Apps using GitHub Actions and Bicep for infrastructure as code.
 The deployment should create the necessary Azure resources (Resource Group, Container App Environment, Container App) and deploy the image from GitHub Container Registry to Azure Container Apps.
 I want to use .bicep for infrastructure in Azure.
 I want it in a directory called infrastructure.

-3.1 Create Resource Group, if it does not already exist 3.2 Create Container App Managed Environment
-3.3 Create hello-world container app within that managed environment from 3.2
+3.1 Create Resource Group, if it does not already exist **3.1 is complete** 3.2 Create Container App Managed Environment.
+Add this to file called container-compute.bicep 3.3 Create hello-world container app within that managed environment from 3.2.
+Add this to file called container-compute.bicep

 **Phase 3 status: not started**